Mr-Kumar-Abhishek/brain-beats-blog/_posts/2020-02-29-making-first-program-with-qt-and-c-plus-plus.md

 $ make
 ```

-After this, you could run the program with it's binary file's name, such as:
+After this, you could run the program with its binary file's name, such as:

 ```
 $ ./version